 We are a leading international dairy company with a focus on yogurt.
 We have significant sales in the U.S. yogurt market, growing international sales outside of the United States, and leading market positions in the Italian, U.K. and Greek yogurt markets.
-We have grown from our origins in Greece in 1926 to become an international company with sales in approximately 31 countries in Europe, the Americas, Asia and Africa.
-For the year ended December 31, 2021, we generated sales of \$535.6 million and EBITDA of \$74.9 million.
+We have grown from our origins in Greece in 1926 to become an international company with sales in approximately 30 countries in Europe, the Americas, Asia and Africa.
+For the year ended December 31, 2022, we generated sales of \$552.3 million and EBITDA of \$84.8 million.

-We market our yogurt worldwide under the $FAGE^{\otimes}$ Total brand.
+We market our yogurt worldwide under the FAGE[®] Total[®] brand.
 We believe that this highly recognized brand conveys an image of superior taste, quality and authenticity and enables us to enter new markets, expand our business in existing markets and bring new products to market.
 Our yogurt is the fourth largest yogurt brand in the United States in terms of sales, and our plain yogurt is the leading plain yogurt in the U.S. market in terms of sales.

 The products that we manufacture are produced in our state-of-the-art, highly automated facilities in the United States and Greece.
-Between January 1, 2017 and December 31, 2021, we made a cumulative investment of \$163.6 million in capital expenditures, including an investment of \$78.6 million for the completion of the expansion of the U.S. production facility located in Johnstown, New York, which started commercial production in April 2008.
+Between January 1, 2018 and December 31, 2022, we made a cumulative investment of \$108.3 million in capital expenditures, including an investment of \$63.0 million for the completion of the expansion of the U.S. production facility located in Johnstown, New York, which started commercial production in April 2008.
 Our U.S. facility is the largest of our facilities in terms of production capacity.
 It manufactures yogurt products for the U.S. market and the rest of the Americas.
 We have two facilities in Greece: one for yogurt products and a second for cheese products.
-We distribute our products to approximately 300 grocery store chains, which sell $FAGE^{\$}$ products in approximately 50,000 of their stores in approximately 31 countries, primarily in the United States and throughout Europe.
+We distribute our products to approximately 300 grocery store chains, which sell $FAGE^{\oplus}$ products in approximately 50,000 of their stores in approximately 30 countries, primarily in the United States and throughout Europe.
 We also sell our products to bakeries, confectionaries, dairy stores and other smaller convenience stores.

-As we continue to grow our business and increase our sales volumes in Europe, particularly in the United Kingdom and Italy, we plan to supplement our production capacity at our Greek facilities with additional production capacity in Europe by constructing our New Manufacturing Facility.
+As we continue to grow our business and expand our sales volumes in Europe, we plan to supplement our production capacity at our Greek facilities with additional production capacity in Europe by constructing our New Manufacturing Facility.
 We plan to employ the same state-of-the-art technology and processes in the New Manufacturing Facility that we use in our U.S. production facility.
 When fully operational, we anticipate that the New Manufacturing Facility initially will contribute an additional 40,000 tons of yogurt production capacity annually.
 We have chosen a location at the Riegmeer Hoogeveen business park in the Netherlands for our New Manufacturing Facility and we have signed an option contract for a 15-hectare plot with the municipality of Hoogeveen.
-We are working closely with the relevant authorities towards the realization of our New Manufacturing Facility, which we expect will be operational in the first half of 2025.
+We are working closely with the relevant authorities towards the realization of our New Manufacturing Facility, which we expect will be operational in the first half of 2026.